 It is your mistakes that are the most important in shaping your destiny (not your achievements)

-If I had never been an addict, then I would never have obtained all of these positive skills.
+If I had never experienced what I did, then I wouldn’t have obtained all of these positive skills.
 So I am a positive result of my negative experiences.
-If I could teach other people one thing about life, it would be this: No matter how bad things look, never give up because the mistakes and failures that you make in life can be just as much a blessing as the achievements.
+If I could teach other people one thing about life, it would be this: No matter how bad things look, never give up, because the mistakes and failures that you make in life can be just as much a blessing as the achievements.
 There is always an opportunity to turn them around into something positive, if only you change your perspective.

 Trust the voice within

 Personal experience is far more precious a quality than anything else that can be achieved and this is what we should be teaching our children.
 To trust their own intuition and internal guidance system first, their own personal experience, even if we as adults disagree with it.
 This is the first thing that we should be teaching children: to trust their feelings, their own personal experience and stop teaching them that there are “good” and “bad” feelings, “right” and “wrong” feelings.
 There is no such thing as “good” or “bad” feelings, only “good” or “bad” actions and even then it is a matter of personal perspective and intention.

 I have learned through experience that if you are honest and authentic then other people can relate and this makes them feel less alone.
 When I look at the world, one of the many things that I see in society is people who hide their true selves behind a mask of what they would like to portray to others.
 However, since one of my spiritual gifts is that I am empathic, I can often see through this and it frustrates me.
 It is my belief that this is what separates us from each other, causing us to feel so alone.
 One of my favorite quotes is one from John Lennon: “When I was five years old, my mom always told me that happiness was the key to life.
 When I went to school, they asked me what I wanted to be when I grew up.
 I wrote down “happy”.
 They told me I didn’t understand the assignment and I told them they didn’t understand life.”